simplyrohan/simplyrohan/README.md

 Hi There!

-I am a (learning) coder, and I love to use Python 🐍
+I am a (learning) coder, and I love to use Python 🐍 and C/C++

+I work on several fields like web development, and IoT hardware and software

 ## Projects
 dimensional_graphics: My 3D software renderer.
 It uses pygame-ce and is my favorite project. 🧊